johnwcowan/r7rs-work/SyslogCowan.md

   * ISO 8601 timestamp
   * Sending host, max 48 ASCII characters:  fully qualified domain name, hostname, IP address, or "-" if completely unknown.
-  * Application, max 48 ASCII characters; "-" if not known at all
+  * Application name, max 48 ASCII characters; "-" if not known at all
-  * Pid, max 128 ASCII digits or anything else, or "-" if not known at all
+  * Process id, max 128 ASCII digits or anything else, or "-" if not known at all
   * Message type: max 32 ASCII characters
   * Reserved field, value is "-"
   * Message in UTF-8